HughesyHugh/HughesyHugh.github.io/README.md

 # HughesyHugh.github.io

-This GitHub Pages site will be my personal portfolio and testing/experimental project site.
+This GitHub Pages site will be my personal site and experimental project portfolio homepage